-This pitching statistic in baseball is awarded to a pitcher when he or she has pitched every inning played and faced every batter in the game without the benefit of a relief pitcher.
+This pitching statistic in baseball is awarded to a pitcher when they have pitched every inning played and faced every batter in the game without the benefit of a relief pitcher.
 The most common complete game is a nine-inning outing for the pitcher, but it could be as few as eight innings (in the event of the home team leading after the completion of the top of the ninth) or more than nine in the event of extra innings in a tied ballgame.